 That was until I decided to get a nursing cover to have with me.
 It is small, and it fits in my bag, it can be used while I can still breathe (bonus!), and it has a hard material on top so I can see what the baby is doing.

 I have to say it is much better and I am glad someone invented this because on the plane it was a struggle to feed otherwise.
 The cover makes it easier to feed in restaurants or shopping centres without feeling uncomfortable or getting your hijab stuck around the muslin.
 Struggling to decide which one you must cover first your breasts or head is not an issue anymore.

 The struggle is real ladies!

-These are the baby travel accessories I have used almost daily, and I would totally recommend for a new mother or for someone looking to travel with an infant.
+These are the baby travel accessories I have used almost daily, and I would totally recommend them for a new mother or for someone looking to travel with an infant.
 They said travelling is hard, but I found with the right support and things around you it can become a much more relaxing experience.

-*some of the links are an affiliate please read out affiliate page.
+*some of the links are an affiliate please read out the affiliate page.
 All products have been used by me and I have paid for them myself.